elocemearg/numsolver/README.md

 1. `selection`: the selection, as an array of integers.
 2. `target`: the target, as an integer.
 3. `progressCallback`: a function for the engine to call after each solving step with progress information.
 This is useful for updating a progress indicator on the page if the solve is taking a long time.
-Its arguments are detailed below.
+It may be `null`, in which case no progress information is reported.
+It takes a single argument which is a `SolverProgress` object, detailed below.
 4. `finishedCallback`: a function for the engine to call when it's finished, to pass you the solution or solutions.
+Its single argument is a `SolverResult` object, detailed below.

-## The progress callback
+## The `SolverProgress` object passed to `progressCallback()`
-The `progressCallback` parameter must be a function which takes three arguments.
-These are, in order:
+The `progressCallback` parameter must be a function which takes a single argument.
+This is a `SolverProgress` object.
+Its public methods are as follows:

+### `getSelection()`
+Return the selection for this numbers game, as an array of integers.

+### `getTarget()`
+Return the target for this numbers game, as an integer.

+### `getElapsedMs()`
-1. The number of milliseconds that have elapsed since we started this solve.
+Return the number of milliseconds that have elapsed since we started this solve, up to the time the progress callback was called.

+### `getNumExpressionsBuilt()`
-2. The number of expressions we've generated so far.
+Return the number of expressions we've generated so far.
-3. An `Expression` object for a closest solution we've found so far.

-The `progressCallback` parameter to `runSolver()` or `runSolverAllSolutions()` may be `null`, in which case no progress callback is made.
+### `getBestTotalSoFar()`
+Return the best total we've found so far, as an integer.

+### `getNumBestSolutionsSoFar()`
+Return the number of solutions we've found so far which are equally as close to the target as `getBestTotalSoFar()`.

-## The finished callback
+## The `SolverResult` object passed to `finishedCallback()`
-The `finishedCallback` parameter must be a function which takes four arguments.
-These are, in order:
+The `finishedCallback` parameter must be a function which takes a single argument.
+This is a `SolverResult` object.
+Its public methods are as follows:

-1. The selection which was originally passed to `runSolver()` or `runSolverAllSolutions()`.
-2. The target.
+### `getSelection()`
+Return the selection for this numbers game, as an array of integers.

+### `getTarget()`
+Return the target for this numbers game, as an integer.

+### `isSuccessful()`
+Returns `true` if we successfully produced at least one expression (which might not be an exact solution), or `false` if an error occurred.

+### `getSolutions()`
-3. An array of `Expression` objects, each of which is a best solution.
+Return an array of `Expression` objects, each of which is a best solution.
 If you called `runSolver()`, this array will only have one expression in it.
 If you called `runSolverAllSolutions()` it might have more.
-If there was an error, this argument is `null`.
+If there was an error, this returns `null`.

+### `getSolution()`
+Returns the first expression in the list returned by `getSolutions()`, or `null` if no solutions were found.

+### `getNumSolutions()`
+Return the number of best solutions found.
+This will be the length of the array returned by `getSolutions()`, or 0 if that returns `null`.

+### `getErrorMessage()`
-4. An error message, as a string.
+Return the error message, as a string.
 If there was no error, this is `null`.
-If the expression list passed as the third argument was `null`, this will be an error message string explaining why.
+If the return value of `getSolutions()` is `null`, this error message string will explain why.

 ## The `Expression` object
 An `Expression` object is a mathematical expression which uses integers and the four elementary mathematical operations of addition, subtraction, multiplication and division.
-Your `finishedCallback()` is passed an array of these objects as the solution or solutions.
+The `getSolutions()` method of the `SolverResult` object passed to your `finishedCallback()` returns an array of these objects as the solution or solutions.

 It has many different methods and fields (depending on which `runSolver*()` function you called), but an `Expression` object will always have the following methods, which your interface should use: